-Interactions between ethinyl estradiol (EE) and other substances may lead to decreased or increased serum EE concentrations, respectively.
+Interactions between Ethinyloestradiol (EE) and other substances may lead to decreased or increased serum EE concentrations, respectively.

-Concomitant use with the medicinal products containing ombitasvir/paritaprevir/ritonavir and dasabuvir, with or without ribavirin may increase the risk of ALT elevations (see sections 4.3 Contraindications and 4.4 Special Warnings and Precautions for Use, Hepatic neoplasia/Liver disease/Hepatitis C).
+Concomitant use with the medicinal products containing ombitasvir/paritaprevir/ritonavir and dasabuvir, with or without ribavirin may increase the risk of ALT elevations (See sections 4.3 Contraindications and 4.4 Special Warnings and Precautions for Use).

-Therefore, COC users must switch to an alternative method of contraception (e.g., progestagen-only contraception or non-hormonal methods) prior to starting therapy with anti-viral HCV medicinal products such as ombitasvir, paritaprevir, ritonavir, dasabuvir.
+Therefore, COC users must switch to an alternative method of contraception (e.g., progestogen-only contraception or non-hormonal methods) prior to starting therapy with anti-viral HCV medicinal products such as ombitasvir, paritaprevir, ritonavir, dasabuvir.
 COCs can be restarted 2 weeks following completion of treatment with an anti-viral HCV medicinal product.